yesnik/symfony-guides/controllers.md

 ### Autowiring

+Controllers are also services that live in the container.
+But additionally they have the ability to autowire arguments into its methods.

-Before Symfony executes our controller, it looks at each argument.
-For simple arguments like $slug, it passes us the wildcard value from the router:
+Before Symfony executes the controller, it looks at each argument.
+For simple arguments like `$slug`, it passes us the wildcard value from the router:

 ```php
 public function toggleArticleHeart($slug, LoggerInterface $logger) { ... }
 ```

-But for `$logger` (we call it *type-hinted argument*), it looks at the *type-hint* and realizes that we want Symfony to pass us the logger object.
+But for type-hinted argument `LoggerInterface $logger` it looks at the *type-hint* and realizes that we want to get the logger object.
-Oh, and the order of the arguments does not matter.
+The order of the arguments does not matter.

 Autowiring works in 2 places:

 - the controller actions
 - the `__construct()` method of services

-The container's job is really to *instantiate* services.
+The container's job is to *instantiate* services.
 And so autowiring should really only work for `__construct()` functions!
 In fact, the only reason that it also works for controller actions is for convenience!

-This is a very powerful idea called autowiring: if you need a service object, you just need to know the correct type-hint to use!
+This is a very powerful idea called *autowiring*: if you need a service object, you just need to know the correct type-hint to use!

 Every service is stored inside another object called the *container*.